How to Cite Books in CSE

 Secondary citation

 It is not advisable to cite a work or document cited by your source.
 Therefore, it is recommended to find the original writing and reference it accordingly since secondary citing can be considered unreliable in the academic type of paper.
+If the citation of an indirect source is required, use the following example for an in-text citation:

 Download Citation